 Which feet to choose?

-Because there are so many system variables involved with audio reproduction, it's not always possible to predict which isolation product will work best in any given situation.
-Recommendations listed above are generalized only, not exclusive.
-Herbie's isolation feet, however, perform superbly over a broad range of audio parameters.
-They are not too picky about what kind of rack, shelf, or weight load they are working with.
-All perform the same function: to reduce microphonic vibrations and hold electronic components firmly so that the true potential of those components can be revealed.
-Virtually all audio and video components perform superbly with Tenderfoot isolation feet, our default component recommendation.
-(For loudspeaker isolation, we recommend Herbie's dBNeutralizer-based products.)
+Because there are so many system variables and unique synergies involved with audio reproduction, it's not always possible to predict which isolation product will work best in any given situation.
+Recommendations are generalized only, not exclusive.
+Herbie's Tenderfoot isolation feet, however, perform superbly over an extraordinarily broad range of audio parameters.
+They are not too picky about what kind of rack, shelf, weight load or vibrational environment they are dealing with.
+Virtually all audio and video components perform superbly with Tenderfoot isolation feet, our default recommendation for all audio rack components.
+(For loudspeaker and rack isolation, we recommend Herbie's dBNeutralizer-based products.)

 What it is:

 Herbie's isolation materials are silicone-based elastomers with varying compliance, firmness, and specialized qualities.
 Herbie's compounds are not dependent on a precise weight load to be most effective.
 They are equally effective under a wide range of weight and, because of their loosely cross-linked structure, have little or no resonant "coloration."
-These unique materials are unsurpassed in their ability to absorb micro-vibrations and reduce audio distortion.
+These unique materials are unsurpassed in their ability to absorb and block micro-vibrations and reduce audio distortion.
 Materials are residue-free, with excellent dielectric properties.

 Herbie's SuperSonic Stabilizer is a special fluorocarbon and metallic particle composite adapted for absolute sonic neutrality and vibration-absorbing ability.

 dBNeutralizer(tm) is a composite of platinum-cured silicones with barium sulfate and silica fillers.